varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 The following variables are available after the requested object has been retrieved from the backend, before it is entered into the cache.
 In other words, they are available in vcl_fetch:

+beresp.do_esi
+  ESI-process the object after fetching it.
+Defaults to 0.
+Set it to 1 to activate ESI.

+beresp.do_gzip
+  Gzip the object before storing it.
+Defaults to 1,

+beresp.is_gzip
+  True if the object is compressed.

+beresp.do_gunzip
+  Unzip the object before storing it.

+beresp.is_gunzip
+  True if the object is not compressed.

 beresp.proto
   The HTTP protocol version used when the object was retrieved.